Common Conditional Access policy: Require MFA for Azure management

 - Under Target resources > Cloud apps > Include > Select apps, choose Microsoft Azure Management, and select Select.

 - Under Access controls > Grant, select Grant access, Require multifactor authentication, and select Select.

 - Confirm your settings and set Enable policy to Report-only.

 - Select Create to create to enable your policy.

-After confirming your settings using report-only mode, an administrator can move the Enable policy toggle from Report-only to On.
+After administrators confirm the settings using report-only mode, they can move the Enable policy toggle from Report-only to On.